Volunteering as a Street Chaplain

 - Engaging with people who are alcohol and drug intoxicated or otherwise vulnerable

-- Rest and Recovery van set up, use of radios and incident reporting.
+- Rest and Recovery van set up, use of radios and assistance reporting.

 - Treating all people that they encounter on the streets with dignity and respect